Oak Island mystery: Oak Island Tours & The Michigan Group (2005–present)

 It was announced in April 2006 that brothers Rick and Marty Lagina of Michigan had purchased 50 percent of Oak Island Tours from David Tobias for an undisclosed sum.
 The rest of the company is owned by Blankenship.
 Center Road Developments, in conjunction with Allan Kostrzewa and Brian Urbach (members of the Michigan group), had purchased Lot 25 from David Tobias for a reported $230,000 one year before Tobias sold the rest of his share.
 The Michigan group, working with Blankenship, said that it would resume operations on Oak Island in the hope of discovering buried treasure and solving the island's mystery.

 In July 2010, Blankenship and the other stakeholders in Oak Island Tours announced on their website that the Nova Scotia Department of Natural Resources and Department of Tourism, Culture and Heritage had granted them a treasure-trove license which allowed them to resume activities until December 31, 2010.
 After December 2010, the departments repealed the treasure-trove license and replaced it with an Oak Island Treasure Act.
 The act, which became effective on January 1, 2011, allows treasure hunting to continue on the island under the terms of a licence issued by the Minister of Natural Resources.
-Exploration by the Lagina brothers has been documented in a reality television show airing on the History channel starting in 2014.
+Exploration by the Lagina brothers has been documented in the reality television show The Curse of Oak Island, airing on History since 2014.